Install and configure the Salt Master plugin¶

 Even if no activity shows, for example because no minions are connected, this is likely a sign of a correct configuration.

 After installing and configuring the Salt Master plugin, you must complete additional post-installation steps.
 The next step is to log in to the Enterprise Console for the first time.
-To continue the post-installation process, see Log in for the first time and accept the master key.
+To continue the post-installation process, see Log in for the first time and change default credentials.